 The waterfall is shaped like a staircase, whereby the water disappears and resurfaces about 200 meters away from the original location.

-After visiting Kintampo Falls, if you have more time to spare, you can also visit the Boambeng Fiema Monkey Sanctuary, which is located in the same region as well.
+After visiting Kintampo Falls, you can also visit the Boambeng Fiema Monkey Sanctuary, which is located in the same region as well.

 The Ashanti Region of Ghana has many tourist sites that attract thousands of visitors from outside the country.

-In Kumasi, the capital of the region, you can find the only natural lake in Ghana, Lake Bosomtwe.
+In Kumasi, the region's capital, you can find the only natural lake in Ghana, Lake Bosomtwe.
 The lake has an area of about 49 square kilometres and a depth of 70-74 meters.
 Mountains surround the lake, and it serves as a habitat for different fish species.
 A story is told that the lake was created when a meteorite hit the town.

 You might be wondering what to do when you visit the famous Lake Bosomtwe in Ghana.
 You can go fishing, diving, boating, swimming and even hiking in the nearby mountains.
 There are a lot of activities available to do here; you just have to find one that suits your style.

-Ghana has a few recreational parks, but most of them are located in Accra, Greater Accra Region.
+Ghana has a few recreational parks, but most are located in Accra, Greater Accra Region.
 Lakeside Marina Park is a recreational park that was established in 2003.

 The park maintains a relaxing atmosphere, with well-kept facilities that ensure visitors will always have a good time.

 Lakeside Marina Park is the place to take your family.
 They have games like swings, slides, and play-sets for children to keep themselves occupied while the adults relax.
 The park also has water activities like canoeing and boating, which is a great activity for couples.